-Some research has found that octinoxate can cause adverse skin reactions, like acne and contact dermatitis in humans.
-But this has only been shown to occur in a minority of people who have specific skin allergies.
+Some research has found that octinoxate can cause negative skin reactions, like acne and contact dermatitis in humans.
+But this has only been shown to occur in a small group of people who have specific skin allergies.

 Reproductive and developmental concerns

 Endocrine disruptors aren’t fully understood, but are thought to pose the greatest risk to developing systems, like a fetus or a newborn baby.
-Endocrine disruptors have been closely linked with adverse effects in thyroid function.
+Endocrine disruptors have been closely linked with adverse effects in thyroid function in insects.

 Other systemic concerns